med-data-tools/title-abstract-screening-ai/README.md

 A python jupyter script used to run the experiments reported in the article.
 It accesses four large language models, which are asked to classify how relevant a publication for a specific task is.
+At the end, evaluation scores of the results are computed.

 ### dataset(CDSS_in_RO).csv